lsjroberts/gelatin-design/_posts/2018-06-29-javascript-ecosystem.md

 > **Also note**
 >
 > These are just ideas I am spouting into the wind, none of it exists yet.

+> **Also also note**
+>
+> I do not intend this to be an attack on NPM or anything else, and I am genuinely grateful to all the work put into it, since I use it every day.
+This is just some opining.

 <h2 id="package-manager" class="part-header">
     Part One